MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

 1. **"ai.user.userAgent"** : string

     The browser's user agent string as reported by the browser.
-This property will be used to extract informaiton regarding customer browser, but will not be stored.
+This property will be used to extract informaiton regarding the customer's browser but will not be stored.
 Use custom properties to store the original user agent.

     Max length: 2048